LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

-Here is my warm,
+My babe is long gone,

-remembering good times,
+meanwhile I burn;

-my babe is long gone,
+seems like a party on Heaven

-meanwhile I burn.
+in which I am not.